María Josefa García Granados

-María Josefa García Granados y Zavala (10 July 1796 - 28 July 1848) was a Guatemalan intellectual, writer, journalist and poet of Spanish origin, and one of the greatest intellectual exponents of the independence of Guatemala in 1821.
-She was also a feminist ahead of her time, who with her strong and dominant character prevailed in Guatemalan society.
+María Josefa García Granados y Zavala (10 July 1796 - 28 September 1848) was a Guatemalan intellectual, writer, journalist and poet of Spanish origin, and one of the greatest intellectual exponents of the independence of Guatemala, which was achieved in 1821.
+She was also a feminist ahead of her time, who with her strong and dominant character influenced Guatemalan culture.
 She was the sister of General Miguel García Granados, who was the first liberal president of Guatemala, and Adelaida García Granados, who was tutor of Petrona Álvarez, wife of General Rafael Carrera, lifelong conservative president of Guatemala.
 As his family was part of the Aycinena clan, they suffered exile and dispossession of their property by Francisco Morazán in 1829.

 Biography

 María Josefa García Granados was born in El Puerto de Santa María, Spain.
-She came from an aristocratic family who had traveled to Spain, but decided to return to Guatemala, after the French invasion of the Iberian Peninsula.
+She came from an aristocratic family who had traveled to Spain but decided to return to Guatemala after the French invasion of the Iberian Peninsula.
 Her penchant for literature and journalism led her to participate in gatherings, get to know intellectuals and writers and even publish book of different genres.
 She was the sister of Miguel García Granados and Adelaida García Granados.
 Best known to her friends and acquaintances as "Pepita", she married Ramón Saborio de la Villa from Nicaragua, with whom she shared marriage until death and bore him six children.
 She was known for her strong character and authority; because of this, María Josefa had friendships with the most influential men of her time, even before 1821 she was attending famous gatherings at the home of José María Castilla, a priest born in Madrid, Spain.

 Her brother was also her son-in-law, for it was customary at that time that among upper-class families, there were intermarriages; her brother Miguel married her eldest daughter, Cristina.